jito-foundation/ncn-template/simulation-test-detailed-guide.md

 The final preparation step creates the ballot box:

-- Initializes a `BallotBox` account linked to the NCN and epoch
+- Initializes a [`BallotBox`](#ballotbox) account linked to the NCN and epoch using `do_full_initialize_ballot_box`.
+Similar to the weight table, this may require multiple allocation calls internally.
-- Creates arrays to track operator votes and ballot tallies
+- Creates arrays to track operator votes ([`OperatorVote`](#operatorvote)) and ballot tallies ([`BallotTally`](#ballottally)).
-- Sets up the data structures for recording and counting votes
+- Sets up the data structures for recording and counting votes.
-- Prepares the consensus tracking mechanism
+- Prepares the consensus tracking mechanism.
-- Links the ballot box to the epoch state for progress tracking
+- Links the ballot box to the [`EpochState`](#epochaccountstatus) for progress tracking.

-The ballot box becomes the central repository where all votes are recorded and tallied during the voting process.
+The [`BallotBox`](#ballotbox) becomes the central repository where all votes are recorded and tallied during the voting process.
 It is designed to efficiently track:

-- Which operators have voted and what they voted for
+- Which operators have voted and what they voted for.
-- The cumulative stake weight behind each voting option
+- The cumulative stake weight behind each voting option (ballot).
-- The current winning ballot (if any)
+- The current winning ballot (if any).
-- Whether consensus has been reached
+- Whether consensus has been reached.

 #### 6.7 Architecture and Security Considerations

 The snapshot system implements several key architectural principles:

-1. **Point-in-Time Consistency**: All snapshots capture the system state at approximately the same moment, creating a consistent view.
+1.  **Point-in-Time Consistency**: All snapshots capture the system state relative to the start of the epoch, creating a consistent view based on frozen weights and delegations present at that time.

-2. **Immutability**: Once taken, snapshots cannot be modified, ensuring the integrity of the voting process.
+2.  **Immutability**: Once taken and populated, snapshots cannot be modified, ensuring the integrity of the voting weights used.
 3.  **Layered Verification**: The system enables verification at multiple levels:

-   - Aggregate level (epoch snapshot)
+    - Aggregate level (`EpochSnapshot`)
-   - Participant level (operator snapshots)
+    - Participant level (`OperatorSnapshot`)
-   - Relationship level (delegation snapshots)
+    - Relationship level (individual weighted delegations within `OperatorSnapshot`, optionally `VaultOperatorDelegationSnapshot`)

-4. **Defense Against Time-Based Attacks**: By freezing the state before voting begins, the system prevents:
+4.  **Defense Against Time-Based Attacks**: By freezing the state (weights and relevant delegations) before voting begins, the system prevents:

-   - Late stake additions to influence outcomes
+    - Late stake additions influencing outcomes within the *current* epoch.
-   - Strategic withdrawals after seeing early votes
+    - Strategic withdrawals affecting voting power *after* the snapshot.
-   - Any form of "stake voting power front-running"
+    - Any form of "stake voting power front-running" within the epoch.
 5.  **Separation of State and Process**:
-   - The state (snapshots) is captured separately from the process (voting)
+    - The state (snapshots, weights) is captured separately from the process (voting).
-   - This clear separation simplifies reasoning about the system
+    - This clear separation simplifies reasoning about the system.
-   - It enables more effective testing and verification
+    - It enables more effective testing and verification.

 The comprehensive snapshot approach ensures that voting occurs on a well-defined, verifiable view of the network's state, establishing a solid foundation for the actual voting process to follow.